GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 2. **Validation Stage:**
    Audit Nodes aggregate proofs; invalid or duplicate data is slashed.
 3. **Consensus Stage:**
-   Validators run a modified BFT consensus to commit the verified energy batch to chain.
+   Validators run a modified BFT consensus to commit the verified energy batch to the chain.
 4. **Reward Stage:**
    Mint Algorithm issues new RT proportional to verified work.